MarketWeather/marketweather.github.io/index.md

 Here's a summary of the article:

-MicroStrategy, led by CEO Michael Saylor, has continued its streak of buying Bitcoin (BTC) for the tenth consecutive week.
-In the latest week ending January 12, MicroStrategy purchased 2,530 BTC for $243 million, bringing their total holdings to 450,000 BTC.
-The company's average purchase price is now $62,691.
+MicroStrategy, a company led by CEO Michael Saylor, has increased its bitcoin holdings for the tenth consecutive week.
+In the latest purchase, MicroStrategy bought 2,530 BTC (worth $243 million) at an average price of $95,972.
+This brings their total bitcoin holdings to 450,000 BTC, with an overall average purchase price of $62,691.
+Saylor also made a presentation at the ICR Conference, where he recommended investing in bitcoin instead of bonds, citing the significant increase in bitcoin's value since 2020.
+He referred to bonds as "toxic".
+The news caused MicroStrategy's shares to drop by nearly 5% and bitcoin's price to fall just above $90,000.
+Additionally, Semler Scientific, a separate company, acquired an additional 237 BTC at an average price of $98,267, bringing their total holdings to 2,321 BTC.

-Saylor teased the announcement on Twitter on Sunday.
-However, shares of MicroStrategy fell nearly 5% in premarket trading, along with a similar dip in Bitcoin prices, which are currently hovering around $90,000.

-Semler Scientific (SMLR), another company, also announced that it has acquired an additional 237 BTC for $23.3 million at an average price of $98,267.
-SMLR now holds 2,321 BTC worth $191.9 million, with an average purchase price of $82,867.
-Shares of Semler Scientific dropped almost 7% in premarket trading.

 Bitcoin Difficulty Hits All-Time High, Adjusts Positively for 8th Consecutive Time
 ----------------------------------------------------------------------------------

 10:58 13 Jan 2025

-The article discusses recent records set in the Bitcoin (BTC) ecosystem.
-The mining difficulty adjustment has reached an all-time high of 110.45 trillion, making it approximately 110.45 trillion times harder than when Bitcoin was first launched.
-This is the eighth consecutive positive adjustment in difficulty, which puts pressure on miners as they compete to mine a block and receive bitcoin rewards.
+The article discusses the recent surge in mining difficulty in the Bitcoin (BTC) ecosystem.
+The mining difficulty has risen to a new all-time high of 110.45 trillion, making it approximately 110.45 trillion times harder than at the time of Bitcoin's genesis block.
+This is the eighth consecutive positive adjustment in difficulty, which puts pressure on miners as the industry becomes more competitive.

-The article notes that some publicly traded miners have had to diversify into other industries, such as high-performance computing (HPC) and artificial intelligence (AI), due to the increasing difficulty.
-Additionally, MARA Holdings has issued convertible bonds to buy bitcoin and is optimizing revenue by lending out its bitcoin at a single-digit yield.
+The article also notes that some publicly traded miners have diversified into other industries such as high-performance computing (HPC) and artificial intelligence (AI) due to the increased competition.
+Additionally, MARA Holdings has issued convertible bonds to buy Bitcoin and is optimizing revenue by lending out its Bitcoin to earn single-digit yields.

-The article also highlights that this is not the first time Bitcoin has seen a streak of consecutive positive adjustments in difficulty.
-In 2021, there were nine such adjustments following the China mining ban, which led to a bull market top when bitcoin hit around $69,000.
-Conversely, in 2018, there were 17 positive adjustments followed by a negative adjustment and then six more positive ones before the price dropped.

-While there is no clear trend emerging from these consecutive positive adjustments, they have been indicative of near-cycle tops and bottoms in the past.
-The article also notes that the continued strength of the hashrate (measured at 775 EH/s on a 7-day moving average) suggests that it may reach 1 zettahash per second before the next halving event.
+Historically, similar consecutive positive adjustments in difficulty have occurred before cycle tops and bottoms in the past.
+However, there is no clear trend that emerges from this data.
+The article also notes that the continued strength of the hashrate, a measure of the network's mining power, suggests that 1 zettahash per second can be reached before the next halving event.

+Overall, the article highlights the ongoing competitiveness in the Bitcoin mining industry and the potential for further growth in the network's mining power.

 Bitcoin Under Pressure as Goldman Trims Fed Rate Cut Expectations, BofA Sees Potential Hike After Blowout Jobs Report
 ---------------------------------------------------------------------------------------------------------------------

 09:57 13 Jan 2025

+Here's a summary of the article:

-The article discusses how Bitcoin's price fell by 1.6% due to reassessments of Federal Reserve rate cuts following a strong jobs report on Friday.
-The report showed nonfarm payrolls increased by 256,000 in December, surpassing expectations and prompting investment banks such as Goldman Sachs to adjust their expectations for future rate cuts.
-As a result, Bitcoin's price dipped below $93,000 and major coins like XRP, ADA, and DOGE posted bigger losses.
-The CoinDesk 20 Index was down over 3%.
+The value of Bitcoin (BTC) fell by 1.6% to below $93,000 on Monday after major investment banks reassessed their expectations for Federal Reserve rate cuts following a strong jobs report released Friday.
+The report showed that nonfarm payrolls increased by 256,000 in December, beating expectations and leading some banks to push back the expected date of the next interest rate cut from March to June.
+Goldman Sachs reduced its forecast for rate cuts in 2025, while Bank of America (BofA) expects the Fed to pause or even hike rates due to concerns about inflation.
+The CoinDesk 20 Index, which tracks major cryptocurrencies like XRP, ADA, and DOGE, was down over 3% on Monday.
+Traditional markets were also affected, with the S&P 500 futures trading lower and the dollar index nearing a 4-year high.

-In traditional markets, the S&P 500 futures traded 0.3% lower, while the dollar index (DXY) neared 110 for the first time since late 2022.
-Treasury yields also rose, supporting further gains.

-The jobs report led Goldman Sachs to push out its next interest rate cut to June from March, and another rate cut in June 2026.
-The bank's economists now expect the Fed to cut just twice in 2025.
-Bank of America, on the other hand, fears an extended pause or even a rate hike.

-ING said that the market is right to see the risk of an extended pause from the Fed, and warned that if core inflation comes in at 0.3% month-on-month for a fifth consecutive month next week, it could increase the view that the Fed will not cut rates as expected.

-Overall, the article suggests that the strong jobs report has led to a reassessment of rate cut expectations, which is impacting the price of Bitcoin and other cryptocurrencies.

 2025 Could be a Big Year for Crypto ETFs: Laser Digital
 -------------------------------------------------------

 08:51 13 Jan 2025

+Here's a summary of the article:

-According to Laser Digital, a subsidiary of financial services giant Nomura, 2025 could be a significant year for cryptocurrency exchange-traded funds (ETFs).
-The company predicts that over 12 crypto ETFs could be launched in the US this year if approved by the Securities and Exchange Commission (SEC).
-These products include a ProShares ETF that tracks the S&P 500's return in bitcoin, as well as ETFs focused on combined indices, such as bitcoin/ether, and individual coins like litecoin, XRP, and Solana.
-A bitcoin/ether ETF is expected to be approved first.
-The report notes that the success of spot bitcoin ETFs launched last year, which attracted $53 billion in assets under management, bodes well for the future of crypto ETFs.
-Additionally, the appointment of crypto-friendly regulators may lead to a decrease in lawsuits against crypto companies and an increase in institutional investor adoption of ETFs in 2025.
+Laser Digital, a subsidiary of financial services giant Nomura, predicts that 2025 could be a big year for cryptocurrency exchange-traded funds (ETFs) in the US.
+According to their report, over 12 crypto ETFs have been submitted to the Securities and Exchange Commission (SEC), with potential products including ones based on bitcoin, ether, litecoin, XRP, and Solana.
+A bitcoin/ether ETF is likely to be approved first.
+The launch of spot bitcoin ETFs in January last year was a success, with BlackRock's iShares Bitcoin Trust amassing $53 billion in assets under management.
+With the appointment of crypto-friendly SEC chairman Paul Atkins and the expected resolution of ongoing lawsuits against crypto companies, Laser Digital believes that new ETFs will be more likely to get approved.
+The report also predicts continued growth of the ETF market, with wider adoption by institutional investors in 2025.

 Singapore Blocks Polymarket, Following Taiwan and France
 --------------------------------------------------------

 08:16 13 Jan 2025

-Here's a summary of the article:

-The Singapore Gambling Regulatory Authority (GRA) has ordered local internet service providers to block access to Polymarket, a prediction market platform.
-This follows similar actions by authorities in Taiwan and France, who have banned their citizens from using the platform.
-In Taiwan, 17 people were arrested for betting on the country's presidential election.
-The GRA warns that accessing unlicensed gambling sites can result in fines up to SGD 10,000 or imprisonment of up to 6 months.
-Additionally, the US Commodity Futures Trading Commission has subpoenaed Coinbase to gather information about US nationals trading on Polymarket as part of an ongoing investigation.
+The Singapore Gambling Regulatory Authority (GRA) has ordered internet service providers to block access to the prediction market platform Polymarket.
+The warning message informs users that attempting to access an illegal gambling site hosted by an unlicensed provider is punishable with a fine of up to SGD 10,000 or a jail sentence of up to 6 months.
+This move follows Taiwan's decision to actively block its nationals from using Polymarket, as well as gaming authorities in France restricting access to the platform.
+Additionally, the US Commodity Futures Trading Commission has subpoenaed Coinbase for information on U.S. nationals trading on Polymarket, as part of an ongoing investigation.

 Altcoin Market Could Heat Up This Week With $3B Token Unlock Schedule, ONDO Leads the Charge
 --------------------------------------------------------------------------------------------

 07:02 13 Jan 2025

 The article discusses the upcoming token unlock schedule for alternative cryptocurrencies (altcoins), which is expected to release billions of dollars worth of supply into the market.
-Specifically, Ondo Finance's ONDO token will be unlocked, releasing 1.94 billion tokens worth $2.23 billion, which is equivalent to over 130% of the token's circulating supply.
-This sudden increase in supply has the potential to inject volatility into the market.
-Historically, unlocks that are equivalent to 100% of a token's average daily volume can lead to price swings and market instability.
-ONDO's unlock is particularly significant because it will release more tokens than its daily trading volume, which could exacerbate the situation.
-As a result, investors may experience increased volatility in the days leading up to and following the unlock.
+The largest unlock is for Ondo Finance's ONDO token, which will free up 1.94 billion tokens worth $2.23 billion, representing over 130% of its circulating supply.
+This large unlock could lead to increased volatility in the market, as it is significantly larger than ONDO's daily trading volume and may cause a rapid increase in supply that could put downward pressure on prices.
+As of press time, ONDO's price has fallen 5% for the day and 15% month-to-date, representing a significant decline from its record highs last week.
+The article notes that unlocks can sometimes lead to increased volatility, especially when the released tokens are equivalent to 100% of the average daily volume.

 Trump's Treasury Pick to Divest Bitcoin ETF Holdings to Eliminate Conflict of Interest: Report
 ----------------------------------------------------------------------------------------------